MarcWong/UDD/readme.md

 ## 0.Dataset
 ### 0.1 Dataset Overview
-This is a collection of drone image Dataset collected at Peking University using Huludao city image as a supplyment.
+This is a collection of drone image Dataset collected at Peking University using Huludao city, Henan University drone image as a supplement.

 *example of PSSD：*
 ![src image](img/DJI_0285.JPG)